Bistability and chaos in the discrete two-gene Andrecut-Kauffman model: Asymmetry in the computation of the maximum Lyapunov exponent

 \section{Asymmetry in the computation of the maximum Lyapunov exponent}

-The symmetry in the equations defining this dynamical system implies that, for a global attractor, Lyapunov exponent values on the $(\alpha_1,\alpha_2)$ parameter plane should exhibit symmetry around the $\alpha_1=\alpha_2$ line, as demonstrated in Figure \ref{fig:lyapunov_param_slice}.
+The symmetry in the equations that define this dynamical system implies that, for a global attractor, Lyapunov exponent values in the $(\alpha_1,\alpha_2)$ parameter plane should exhibit symmetry around the $\alpha_1=\alpha_2$ line, as demonstrated in Figure \ref{fig:lyapunov_param_slice}.
 However, while scanning the parameter space using a fixed set of $16$ initial conditions, we identified regions where that symmetry was unexpectedly broken.
 This phenomenon can be explained by the presence of multiple attractors in the phase space.

-In order to illustrate this, let us consider a fixed initial condition $x_0$, and let $A_1$ and $A_2$ be two attractors of the system that are present for certain values of $\alpha_1$ and $\alpha_2$.
-Assume $x_0$ lies within the basin of attraction $B_1$ associated with $A_1$.
-Now consider the system with the parameters $\alpha_1$ and $\alpha_2$ swapped, that is, $\alpha_1' = \alpha_2$ and $\alpha_2' = \alpha_1$.
-The new system will behave identically to the original one, except the phase space will be reflected by the $y=x$ line.
+In order to illustrate this phenomenon, we consider a fixed initial condition $x_0$, and let $A_1$ and $A_2$ be two attractors of the model that are present for certain values of $\alpha_1$ and $\alpha_2$.
+Assume $x_0$ is in the basin of attraction $B_1$ associated with $A_1$.
+Now consider the model with the parameters $\alpha_1$ and $\alpha_2$ swapped, that is, $\alpha_1' = \alpha_2$ and $\alpha_2' = \alpha_1$.
+The new model will behave identically to the original one, except that the phase space will be reflected by the $y=x$ line.
 Consequently, attractors $A_1' = T(A_1)$ and $A_2' = T(A_2)$ will now exist, where $T\colon(x, y)\mapsto(y, x)$.
 Their basins of attraction will similarly be reflections $B_1' = T(B_1)$, $B_2' = T(B_2)$ of the original ones, and thus it is now possible for $x_0$ to lie within $B_2'$.
-While the attractors' positions have changed, their underlying properties, including their Lyapunov spectra, remain the same.
+Although the attractors' locations have changed, their underlying properties, including their Lyapunov spectra, remain the same.

-Therefore, if the maximal Lyapunov exponent was $\lambda_1$ in $A_1$ and $\lambda_2$ in $A_2$, with $\lambda_1\neq\lambda_2$ the maximal Lyapunov exponent calculated at the point $x_0$ may differ when the parameters $\alpha_1$ and $\alpha_2$ are swapped, despite the intrinsic symmetry of the equations that define the model.
+Therefore, if the maximum Lyapunov exponent was $\lambda_1$ in $A_1$ and $\lambda_2$ in $A_2$, with $\lambda_1\neq\lambda_2$ the maximum Lyapunov exponent calculated at the point $x_0$ may differ when the parameters $\alpha_1$ and $\alpha_2$ are swapped, despite the intrinsic symmetry of the equations that define the model.